 - Wireless: All residential communities are part of the SUNY Oswego Wireless Network.
 When attempting to connect a device to our wireless network, residents have two options; Oswego-Secure-RES and Oswego-Gaming-RES.
-Oswego-Secure-RES allows for the connection of tablets, smart phones, laptops, and desktop computers whereas Oswego-Gaming-RES allows for the connection of gaming consoles, streaming devices, and Smart TVs. - Wired: The majority of our resident rooms are equipped with a wired network port for each resident.
-In Funnelle, Lonis, and Moreland Halls, residents are provided hubs that allow for multiple connections to the wired network. - Gaming Network: In order to connect gaming or streaming device in the resident rooms, residents must first register their device at mydevices.oswego.edu.
+Oswego-Secure-RES allows for the connection of tablets, smart phones, laptops, and desktop computers whereas Oswego-Gaming-RES allows for the connection of gaming consoles, streaming devices, and Smart TVs. - Wired: The majority of our resident rooms are equipped with a wired network port for each resident. - Gaming Network: In order to connect gaming or streaming devices in the resident rooms, residents must first register their device at mydevices.oswego.edu.
 Once the device is registered, residents can connect to either the wireless, Oswego-Gaming-RES, or to the wired network via Ethernet cable. - The per semester connection fee is included on your college bill. - If residents experience problems with their connection, please reach out to the Campus Technology Services Help Desk at help@oswego.edu or 315-312-3456.